ottnav/ottnav.github.io/faq.md

 ## How to install
 - Install from supported app store
-- Sideload non-store build of the app (check the link at the bottom of the FAQ)
+- Sideload non-store (standalone) build of the app (check the link at the bottom of the FAQ)

 ## How to install on my Windows PC/Mac
 There is no special version dedicated to be used on Windows PC or Mac, however, there is a solution to use the app with negligible side effects.